 - Immobilize the injured area.
 Don't try to realign the bone or push a bone that's sticking out back in.
 If you've been trained in how to splint and professional help isn't readily available, apply a splint to the area above and below the fracture sites.
 Padding the splints can help reduce discomfort.

-- Apply ice packs to limit swelling and help relieve pain until emergency personnel arrive.
-Don't apply ice directly to the skin — wrap the ice in a towel, piece of cloth or some other material.
+- Apply ice packs to limit swelling and help relieve pain.
+Don't apply ice directly to the skin.
+Wrap the ice in a towel, piece of cloth or some other material.